 preflight: enabled: false

-You can also explicitly opt-out of some specific check like this:
+You can also explicitly opt-out of a specific check like this:

 preflight: enabled: true ignore_rules: [ "drupal:SA-CORE-2014-005" ]